Paul Reuter (lawyer)

-Paul Reuter (11 February 1911 – 29 April 1990) was a French lawyer who was the principal architect of the legal framework for the European Coal and Steel Community, the first in a series of institutions that would ultimately become the European Union.
-He was described as "one of the twentieth century's greatest specialists on international law".
+Paul Reuter (Metz, 11 February 1911 – Paris, 28 April 1990)' was a French lawyer considered the principal architect of the legal framework for the European Coal and Steel Community, the first in a series of institutions that would ultimately become the European Union.
+He was also an international arbitrator and member of several international organization.
+Reuter has been described as "one of the twentieth century's greatest specialists on international law".

 Biography

 Early life

 Paul Reuter was born on 12 February 1911 in Metz, which at that time was part of the German Empire, but reverted to France at the end of World War I. He served in the French Forces during World War II.

 Academic career

 Reuter obtained the title of Agrégé de droit in 1928, and in 1933 was awarded his Doctor of Laws at the University of Nancy.
 He began his long teaching career at the University of Nancy in the mid-1930s and was later on the university law faculties of Poitiers, Aix-en-Provence, Paris, and the Graduate Institute of International Studies in Geneva.

 Oxford University Press's Encyclopaedic Dictionary of International Law (EDIL) lists Reuter's principal works as: